rohitdhatwalia/Campus-Connect/README.md

 A MERN stack based project on social media application.
 It is completely working project.
 Its' completely responsive application.
 MongoDB Express React Redux NodeJs are user in this project.

-# Featurs included in this project:
+# Features included in this project:

 **user features:**
  - register and login users.